damascenodiego/damascenodiego.github.io/_pages/about.md

 Laboratory of Computational Intelligence ([LINC](http://linc.ufpa.br/)).

-Summary of degrees and main previous experiences
+Summary of degrees and main professional experiences
 ------
 - **Ph.D.** in Computer Science at the University of São Paulo (2016 - 2020)
+- **Student advisor** in the Postgraduate course on Applied Computing in Education (2020)
 - **Visiting Ph.D. student researcher** at University of Leicester (2018 - 2019)
 - **M.Sc.** in Computer Science at the University of São Paulo (2014 - 2016)
 - **Scientific Initiation scholar** at the LabES/UFPa (2013)
 - **Software engineering intern** at Siemens Corporate Research, USA (2012 - 2013)
 - **Scientific Initiation scholar** at the LINC/UFPa (2011-2012)
 - **Scientific Initiation scholar** at the LPRAD/UFPa (2010-2011)
-- **B.Sc.** in Computer Science at the Federal University of Pará (2008 - 2013)
+- **B.Sc.** in Computer Science at the Federal University of Pará (2008 - 2014)

 <br/>